libor-m/scrimer/doc/install.rst

 - **PyVCF** [#PyVCF]_ is used to access variants data

 Apart from the python modules, the scrimer pipeline relies on some other tools that should be installed in your PATH.
-Default installations - following the included instructions - are sufficient.
+Default installations - following the instructions in their respective packages - are sufficient.

 - **bedtools** [#bedtools]_ is a dependency of pybedtools, used for manipulating with gff and bed files
 - **samtools** [#samtools]_ is used for manipulating short read alignments, and for calling variants